phiyodr/bikit-models/README.md

 | dacl1k_MobileNetV3-Large_hta.pth                    | dacl1k                    | 23.29               | 56.94  | 75.72         | 46.95      | 76.18        | 82.58     | 65.22               | 22.5             | 43.18                    | 44.44               | 35.85                  | 70.54           |             |           |
 | meta2+dacl1k_MobileNetV3-Large_hta.pth              | meta2+dacl1k              | 49.22               | 66.48  | 72.17         | 66.48      | 85.45        | 89.27     | 32.35               | 83.13            | 61.8                     | 78.33               | 65.02                  | 78.26           |             |           |

-** The perfromance of the models trained on codebrim-classif-balanced dataset inseide the bikit-models repo differ from the original bikit paper due to sanity changes in bikit.
-The original models from the paper can be found in [dacl-demo](https://github.com/jfltzngr/dacl-demo) repo.
+** The perfromance of the models trained on codebrim-classif-balanced dataset in the bikit-models repo differ from the original bikit paper due to sanity changes in bikit.
+The original models from the paper can be found at [dacl-demo](https://github.com/jfltzngr/dacl-demo) repo.